Life Science and Innovation

 Ariel is a senior laboratory architect with over 25 years of professional experience in this field.
 He has been a key contributor to projects requiring a high level of integration from multiple disciplines, and is adept at interpreting a wide range of design imperatives.
 His innate problem-solving skills allow him - and enable the project team - to expertly address complex structural and technical design needs without sacrificing either form or function.

-Mitchell Bush is a senior designer with particular expertise in urban design/planning and architecture, and the interplay between the two practices.
+Mitchell Bush is a Principal and Senior Designer with particular expertise in urban design/planning and architecture, and the interplay between the two practices.
 Since joining CBT, Mitch’s professional experience has been devoted to large-scale and complex urban projects, namely the new and highly-sustainable elliptical tower at 121 Seaport Boulevard in Boston’s Innovation District and the redevelopment of the Government Center Garage into Bulfinch Crossing (the latter involves the complete redevelopment of a centrally-located urban parcel into a 2.4-million-square-foot mixed-use destination at the convergence of five significant Boston neighborhoods).
 Mitch is known for developing pragmatic and elegant solutions, as well as his advancement of the greater discussion around urban development and design.
 He holds a Bachelor of Architecture degree from the University of Florida and a Master of Architecture from Columbia University.